Who should apply for FEE Seminars?

 The dress code for the seminar is casual.
 Be sure to bring all toiletries and personal items you would need for any overnight trip.
 To see if you need to bring linens, please refer to your seminar location on the Locations page.
 We also recommend that you bring a notebook to take notes during the lectures.

-Should I bring workout clothes/ will there be exercise facilities available?
+Will there be exercise facilities available?

 Exercise facilities will depend on the location of the seminar, please refer to the Location page for updates on which locations will have gym access.
 Of course, you are welcome to run or workout during your free time, but keep in mind that the seminar days are very full, and you are expected to attend all lectures and activities.

 Do we have to attend all of the lectures and discussion groups?